 Another 90-day adventure highlight of our trip was meeting a fellow blogger who I have been following for about seven years.
 Karen lives in Florence and we have corresponded through our blogs.
 We enjoyed a few hours with a glass of wine and got to know each other better.

-Also as terrific was meeting our friends Pat and Gene in Parma.
+It was terrific meeting our friends Pat and Gene in Parma.
 They are our friends from Phoenix and were in Italy for about two months.
-We had loved Parma so much that they decided to add it to their itinerary for their trip.
+We loved Parma so much that they decided to add it to their itinerary for their trip.
 As a result, we enjoyed lunch together and showed them a few of our favorite places.

 This second (another 90-day adventure) was amazing in Florence.
 Consequently, as beautiful as Florence is, it is not somewhere Gary & I could see ourselves living.
 Not in the historical center anyway, as it is too big and way too touristy.
 Now we return to the USA and Phoenix, Arizona.
 We will continue to wait for our Italian passports/dual citizenship to be issued from the Italian government.
 Perhaps another 90-day adventure is in the future!